Path constrained unbalanced optimal transport: Constrained unbalanced optimal transport on Riemannian manifolds

-The term involving the convex conjugate of $G$ can be obtained in the same way as previously and one gets that $G^*(-A^*\mu)$ is again the convex indicator of the constraint set $\CEHF$.
-An extra difficulty compared to the Euclidean case is to recover the expression of $F^*(\mu)$.
+The term involving the convex conjugate of ${\mathcal G}$ can be obtained in the same way as previously and one gets that ${\mathcal G}^*(-A^*\mu)$ is again the convex indicator of the constraint set $\CEHF$.
+An extra difficulty compared to the Euclidean case is to recover the expression of ${\mathcal F}^*(\mu)$.
 We here rely on the parallalizability assumption on $M$ and the existence of continuous tangent vector fields $\{v_1,\ldots,v_m\}$ introduced above.
 This allows us to identify $\Gamma_0([0,1] \times M)$ with $C([0,1] \times M)^m$.
 Indeed, for any $\beta \in \Gamma_0([0,1] \times M)$, we may decompose $\beta(t,x)$ for $(t,x) \in [0,1] \times M$ in the basis $\{v_1(x),\ldots,v_m(x)\}$ as $\beta(t,x) = \sum_{i=1}^{m} \beta_i(t,x) v_i(x)$ and thus identify $\beta$ with $(\beta_1,\ldots,\beta_m) \in C([0,1] \times M)^m$.
 Under this convention, $(\alpha,\beta,\gamma)$ maps $(t,x) \in [0,1]\times M$ to the fixed Euclidean space $\mathbb{R}^{m+2}$ and \cite[Theorem 5]{rockafellar_integrals_1971} still applies to the integral functional $F$ in this case as well.
 Using Lemma \ref{lemma:conjugate_manifold_case} above together with the fact that $f_{\delta,x}$ is 1-homogeneous (which implies that it is equal to its recession function), we then get:

-From this, it follows once again that the dual problem $\sup_{\mu \in Y^*} \{-F^*(\mu) - G^*(-A^* \mu)\} = -\inf_{\mu \in Y^*} \{F^*(\mu) + G^*(-A^* \mu)\}$ is equivalent to the infimum of the original problem \eqref{eq:constrained_UOT_M} which allows to conclude the proof. \end{proof} It is worth pointing out that the assumption made on $M$ in Theorem \ref{thm:AffWFRDuality_time_M} includes manifolds such as $S^1$, $S^3$ and higher-dimensional tori as well as manifolds that are the image of a single parametrization function on an open domain of an Euclidean space.
-However, it does not cover several important cases, including the 2-sphere or non-orientable manifolds.
+From this, it follows once again that the dual problem $\sup_{\mu \in Y^*} \{-{\mathcal F}^*(\mu) - {\mathcal G}^*(-A^* \mu)\} = -\inf_{\mu \in Y^*} \{{\mathcal F}^*(\mu) + {\mathcal G}^*(-A^* \mu)\}$ is equivalent to the infimum of the original problem \eqref{eq:constrained_UOT_M} which allows to conclude the proof. \end{proof} It is worth pointing out that the assumption made on $M$ in Theorem \ref{thm:AffWFRDuality_time_M} includes manifolds such as {Lie groups (for instance,} $S^1$, $S^3$ and higher-dimensional tori{)} as well as manifolds that are the image of a single parametrization function on an open domain of an Euclidean space.
+However, it does not cover several important cases, {including the 2-sphere, which is not parallelizable}.
 We suspect however that this could be extended to general compact manifolds based on a careful refinement of the results from \cite{rockafellar_integrals_1971} that we used in the proof.

 Regarding the existence of a finite energy path between two given measures $\rho_0$ and $\rho_1$ in $\mathcal{M}^+(M)$, adapting the proofs of Theorems \ref{thm: Affh0 Finite Energy Path_time_constant}, \ref{thm:general_finite_energy_existence} and \ref{prop:Affh0_Finite_Energy_Path} to the manifold case is rather straightforward as most of the arguments do not rely on the particular Euclidean domain structure of $\Omega$.
 The statements of these theorems extend mutatis mutandis by replacing $\Omega$ with a compact Riemannian manifold $M$ and replacing the convexity assumption on $\Omega$ (when needed) with $M$ being geodesically complete.